 Current Status

 SAM v.
 22 is the current production release [R 23].
 This version has introduced EMI probes in SAM framework that was a major milestone necessary to support testing of the EMI middleware.
 This release was also focused on major repackaging of the SAM distribution and implementation of several MyEGI enhancements.
 Deployment of the SAM v.
-22 also involved several complex coordination tasks, such establishment of the EMI/SAM testbed [R 24] to test newly developed probes, establishment and contribution to the SAM probes WG [R 25] that which aimed at analysing the impact of the changes to EGI operations as well as SAM testing campaign where several regions volunteered to participate and help validate the final release.
+22 also involved several complex coordination tasks, such establishment of the EMI/SAM testbed [R 24] to test newly developed probes, establishment and contribution to the SAM probes WG [R 25] which aimed at analysing the impact of the changes to EGI operations as well as SAM testing campaign where several regions volunteered to participate and help validate the final release.

 During the PY4 the SAM team has also contributed to the testing and validation of the GOCDB v5 release and participated in the validation of the A new approach to Computing A/R reports mini-project [R 26].

 Integration of the EMI probes was a major task in MS710 roadmap and was achieved in full scope by successfully releasing and deploying SAM v.
 22 to production in October 2013 [R 23].
-A small delay compared to the planned release in September was mostly due to extensive testing and validation.
+A small delay compared to the planned release in September was mostly due to the need of extensive testing and validation.

 With respect to the messaging activity progress has been made in the development of failover capabilities for the msg2handler component.
 In general, the message brokers network is resilient to failure as long as the clients support such a feature and the developments done target towards that direction.
 However, this task has not yet concluded and the foreseen date for the delivery of the necessary components is February 2014.